Ibnuxair/LearningVista/README.md

-# AirBnB Clone - The Console
+# Learning Vista - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The console is the first segment of my portfolio project at ALX_SE that will collectively cover fundamental concepts of higher level programming.
+The goal of this project is to showcase my technical skills, problem-solving abilities, and real-world application of knowledge to prospective employers or clients, ultimately distinguishing me in the competitive field of software development.
+A command interpreter is created in this segment to manage objects for the Learning Vista website.

 #### Functionalities of this command interpreter:
-* Create a new object (ex: a new User or a new Place)
+* Create a new object (ex: a new User or a new student)
-* Retrieve an object from a file, a database etc...
+* Retrieve an object from a file, a database, etc...
 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object